khimo/khimo.github.io/bli-guides/_ideas/howto-radio-spoken-notification.md

   -- Volume level for the AUDIO OVERLAY from 0 to 100: local VOLUME = 50

-  -- International language code (e.g: en-uk, en-us, es-es) local LANGUAGE = "en-uk"
+  -- International language code (e.g., en-uk, en-us, es-es) local LANGUAGE = "en-uk"

-  -- Message template for the spoken text: local MSG_TEMPLATE = "Playing $radio" -- Always include the placeholder "$radio"m the BLI will remplace it with the name of the selected radio.
+  -- Message template for the spoken text: local MSG_TEMPLATE = "Playing $radio" -- Always include the placeholder "$radio", the BLI will replace it with the name of the selected radio.

   -- --------------------------------------------------------
   -- DO NOT EDIT BELOW HERE UNLESS YOU UNDERSTAND THE CODE!